On behalf of The Law Office of Gustavo E. Frances, P.A.

 Long gone are the days when you had to prove your spouse’s fault in order to achieve a divorce.

-In today’s world, your marriage can be dissolved even when neither you nor your spouse were at fault for causing the divorce.
+In today’s world, your marriage can be dissolved even when neither you nor your spouse was at fault for causing the divorce.
 However, in certain situations, filing for a based-fault divorce can help you get an advantage in some matters of your divorce proceedings (child custody, child support, property division, and alimony).

 How to obtain a divorce if your spouse refuses to cooperate?